medical-software-quality/project-quality-plan/quality_plan.md

 ## Roles and responsibilities

 * QA manager
-  * responsible for ensuring that this plan is followed
+  * ensures that this plan is followed
+  * ensures that roles are trained according to the training plan
 * risk manager
-  * responsible for assessing requirements' impact to risk controls
+  * assesses requirements' impact to risk controls
-  * responsible for assessing risks' impact to risk controls
+  * assesses risks' impact to risk controls
 * software developer
-  * responsible for developing software
+  * develops software
-  * responsible for writing tests
+  * writes tests
-  * responsible for writing documentation
+  * writes documentation
 * user
-  * uses the application
-  * reports defects to the projects' ticket
+  * reports defects to the projects' ticket as part of its use
   * supports the team in establishing that defects are correctly addressed
 * qualified user
+  * reports defects to the projects' ticket as part of its use
-  * has all the responsibilities that a user has
+  * supports the team in establishing that defects are correctly addressed
   * supports risk managers in performing risk assessments
-  * supports developers in describing requirements
+  * supports software developers in describing requirements
-  * may own specific requirements

-## Training
+## Training plan

-The roles have the following mandatory (read and understood) training:
+The following is mandatory (read and understood) training:

 * QA manager
   * this plan